-Department of Energy Washington, DC 20585 June 8.
-1995 Richard Davis Director, National Security Analysis General Accounting Office Washington, D.C.
-20538 Dear Mr. Davis: This is in response to your request for records related to the crash of an airborne object near Roswell, New Mexico, in July 1947.
+Department of Energy Washington, DC 20585

+June 8.
+1995

+Richard Davis Director, National Security Analysis General Accounting Office Washington, D.C.
+20538

+Dear Mr. Davis:

+This is in response to your request for records related to the crash of an airborne object near Roswell, New Mexico, in July 1947.
 We conducted an indepth search for documents related to the crash and have found no such documents.

-If you have any questions regarding this matter, please do not hesitate to \contact Barry Uhlig of my staff on 202-586-1910.
-Sincerely, doseph F. Vivona Chief Financial Officer with key six on racycles (
+If you have any questions regarding this matter, please do not hesitate to-contact Barry Uhlig of my staff on 202-586-1910.

+Sincerely,

+Soseph F. Vivona Chief Financial Officer

-Comments From the Federal Bureau of - Investigation
+Comments From the Federal Bureau of Investigation

-U.S. Department of Justice Federal Bureau of Investigation Washington, D. C. 20525 April 24, 1995 Mr. Richard Davis Director Attn: Gary K. Weeter National Security Analysis General Accounting Office Washington, D. C. Dear Mr. Davis: This is in response to a letter dated April 7, 1995, from Norman J. Rabkin, Director, Administration of Justice Issues, General Accounting Office, to John E. Collingwood, Inspector in Charge, Office of Public and Congressional Affairs, FBI, regarding government records concerning the crash of an airborne object near Roswell, New Mexico, in July 1947 (Code 701034).
-A search of FBI indices for information relating to the crash of an airborne object near Roswell, New Mexico, in 1947, determined that all FBI data concerning the incident has been processed under the provisions of the Freedom of Information Act (FOIA) and is available for review in our FOIA Reading Room. (rola) and is available for review in our rola available for review in our rola weating koom.
-A copy of the document forwarded to me by Gary Wester is among the documents in the Reading Room.
-If your staff wishes to review the material, please call Margaret Tremblay, a member of By staff, at least 48 hours in advance of the desired appointment.
+U.S. Department of Justice

+Federal Bureau of Investigation

+Washington, D. C. 26525

+April 24, 1995

+Mr. Richard Davis Director Attn: Gary K. Weeter National Security Analysis General Accounting Office Washington, D. C.

+Dear Mr. Davis:

+This is in response to a letter dated April 7, 1995, from Norman J. Rabkin, Director, Administration of Justice Issues, General Accounting Office, to John E. Collingwood, Inspector in Charge, Office of Public and Congressional Affairs, FBI, regarding government records concerning the crash of an airborne object near Roswell, New Mexico, in July 1947 (Code 701034).

+A search of FBI indices for information relating to the crash of an airborne object near Roswell, New Mexico, in 1947, determined that all FBI data concerning the incident has been processed under the provisions of the Freedom of Information Act (FOIA) and is available for review in our FOIA Reading Room.
+A copy of the document forwarded to me by Gary Weeter is among the documents in the Reading Room.
+If your staff wishes to review the material, please call Margaret Tremblay, a member of my staff, at least 48 hours in advance of the desired appointment.
 She can be reached on 324-5292.

+Sincerely yours,

-Sincerely yours, seven DCI Swanson D. Carter Supervisory Special Agent Office of Public and Congressional Affairs
+Swanson D. Carter Supervisory Special Agent Office of Public and Congressional Affairs